-Civil ceremonies are marriages which are non-religious.
-These ceremonies are conducted by a Civil Marriage Celebrant who has been appointed by the Australian Commonwealth Attorney General.
+Marriage ceremonies are conducted by a Marriage Celebrant who has been appointed by the Australian Commonwealth Attorney General.
 Marriages can be solemnised at any location within Australia pursuant to the Marriage Act 1961.

 How much notice do I have to give?